gduteil/cozytouch/README.md

 # Cozytouch
 This is an Atlantic Cozytouch cloud integration.
 Atlantic use multiple protocols, in my case the protocol is different than the one implemented by official integration (overkiz).

-This has been tested using a `Navilink 128 radio connect` connected on a `Atlantic Naema 2 micro duo 25`, but it should work for other devices.
+This has been tested using on :

-Only some capabilities have been mapped for now, an option is available during configuration to add all found capabilities as generic sensors.
+  - `Atlantic Naema 2 Micro 25` gas boiler using a `Ǹavilink Radio-Connect 128` thermostat
+  - `Atlantic Naema 2 Duo 25` gas boiler using a `Ǹavilink Radio-Connect 128` thermostat
+  - `Takao M3` air conditionning
+  - `Kelud 1750W` towel rack

+A special mapping needs to be done for each model type, feel free to create an issue to help supporting your device.

 ## Installation